qmonnet/bpf-ci-check/README.md

 1. The script creates a new branch `ci-test/<branch>` based on your development branch to test.
-2. It pulls the files for the BPF CI from https://github.com/kernel-patches/vmtest and add them to your repository, and commits the change on that new branch.
+2. It pulls the files for the BPF CI from https://github.com/kernel-patches/vmtest and adds them to your repository, and commits the change on that new branch.
-3. It pushes the branch and create a new pull request from this branch against a base branch, on a given repository.
+3. It pushes the branch and creates a new pull request from this branch against a base branch, on a given repository.
 4. The GitHub Action starts, builds the kernel, and runs the BPF selftests.